How to Get Rid of Baby Eczema

 What causes baby eczema?

 There is no known absolute cause for baby eczema.
 There are several theories and treatment can be based on a process of elimination.
+For most types of baby eczema, it seems to be a combination of genetics and an environmental trigger.
+According to the National Eczema Foundation:

+“People with eczema tend to have an over-reactive immune system that when triggered by a substance outside or inside the body, responds by producing inflammation.
+It is this inflammation that causes the red, itchy and painful skin symptoms common to most types of eczema.
 Research also shows that some people with eczema have a mutation of the gene responsible for creating filaggrin.
 Filaggrin is a protein that helps our bodies maintain a healthy protective barrier on the very top layer of the skin.
 Without enough filaggrin to build a strong skin barrier, moisture can escape and bacteria, viruses and more can enter.
 This is why many people with eczema have very dry and infection-prone skin.”

-Some common triggers for eczema on baby are:
+Some common triggers for baby eczema are:

 • Dry skin (this makes them more prone to a flare up)